61040-fa22/final-project-MKMK/README.md

   </article>
 </section>
 ```
 Here, if `store.state.username` exists, we say `Welcome @username`.
-Otherwise, we say `Welcome to Fritter!` and give them a link to the login page.
+Otherwise, we say `Welcome to BeLender!` and give them a link to the login page.
 This is just one example of conditional rendering.

 ### Components
 Each `.vue` file also has script tag, which is where you can export the actual component.